Inversion-NL/me.zwave/README.md

 Changelog:
 0.0.11
-* Removed the 05433 device
+* Removed the 05433 device becaus it uses the same device ID als 054336Z
 * Added comments to the code to have a beter overview of the used device ID's
 * Updated to the newest zwave driver